Pritoriane/Project_Euler_Python/README.md

-Learning Python in parallel with solving “Euler project” problems.
+Learning Python and in parallel solving problems of the “Euler project”.